2018-19 college basketball rankings: Why Villanova has fallen out of the top 5 of the Top 25 (and one)

 - 2017-18 record: 30-7

 - Notable players definitely gone: Vince Edwards, Isaac Haas, Dakota Mathias, P.J.
-Thompson
+Thompson, Jacquil Taylor

 - Other expected departures: None

-- Notable players expected to return: Carsen Edwards, Matt Haarms, Nojel Eastern, Ryan Cline, Sasha Stefanovic, Aaron Wheeler, Grady Eifert, Jacquil Taylor
+- Notable players expected to return: Carsen Edwards, Matt Haarms, Nojel Eastern, Ryan Cline, Sasha Stefanovic, Aaron Wheeler, Grady Eifert

 - Expected additions: Evan Boudreaux, Trevion Williams, Eric Hunter, Emmanuel Dowuona